sandlbn/ultimate64-manager/README.md

 - **Remote Directory Browser** – Browse the Ultimate filesystem without mounting disks
 - **Disk Image Viewer** – Display **D64/D71 directory contents** (C64-style listing)
 - **Disk Management** – Mount D64, D71, D81, G64, G71, G81 images to Drive A/B
+  - Create empty D64/D71/D81 images — formatted on the device itself on firmware 3.15+, otherwise built locally and uploaded
 - **Run Programs** – Direct load and run for PRG, CRT, and SID files (PRG files also offer **Load** without running)
+  - Disk images launch the program the disk actually boots with, including multi-part demos whose first directory entry is artwork or a data part
 - **Game Mode** – A full-screen list for browsing and running game collections
   - Reads game folders on the device (FTP) or on local disk, configured in Settings (or add the current device folder with **🎮+**)
   - Handles common collection layouts: flat files, letter buckets, one-folder-per-game, and nested folders